-Indicator (c) Discussions with hospital staff and facility medical staff confirm that sexual assault victims would be offered STD and pregnancy testing, emergency contraception, and prophylaxis medications.
+Indicator (c) Discussions with hospital staff and facility medical staff confirm that sexual assault victims would be offered STD testing prophylaxis medications.
 The Auditor confirmed the same medications would be offered to the resident again upon return from a forensic exam even if they initially denied it.
 Medical staff confirmed they would educate the resident on the importance of such medications for continued health.
-There were no instances requiring emergency contraception.
-Medical staff at the hospital confirmed that emergency contraception is available to victims.
+As a all male facility pregnancy testing, emergency contraception, would not be routinely needed.
+Medical staff at the hospital confirmed that emergency contraception and pregnancy testing is available to victims for individuals with reproductive organs.

 Indicator (d) The Auditor confirmed that medical services related to sexual assault victims are provided without cost in North Carolina.
 Payment for the medical forensic examination is done through the Rape Victim Assistance Program (RVAP), a state of NC-funded entity through the NC Dept of Public Safety.
 "Payment is made directly to the medical facility or medical professional.
 An itemized copy of the bill must specify the categories of expenses under which the services fall and be submitted with the RVAP Form-2019."
 The Auditor also confirmed that victims of sexual assault are provided initial and follow up services at a local hospital through funding from the state.
 This is done to encourage all victims to come forward for help.
-The Medical team at NHRJDC would function in the same way by providing follow up care.
+The Medical team at LYDC would function in the same way by providing follow up care.

-NHRJDC can quickly respond to and provide emergency care and referral to a local hospital for forensic services.
+LYDC can quickly respond to and provide emergency care and referral to a local hospital for forensic services.
 The agency response plan for PREA incidents outlines the steps taken to ensure access to care.
-New Hanover Regional Juvenile Detention Center does not have on site medical nursing staff 24 hours per day but appears to support there is sufficient resources for the population.
+Lenoir Youth Development Center have on site medical nursing daily plus on call services that appears to support there is sufficient resources for the population.
 The facility also has on call providers that can help to facilitate the referral to an outside medical hospital.
 The Auditor reviewed state websites and spoke to a representative of the local hospital.
 Compliance is based on policy, staff understanding of expectations, the availability of onsite medical and mental health resources, and access to SANE nursing services at local hospitals.
+Agency PREA policy (pages 25-26) outlines expectations consistent with this standard.

 115.383 Ongoing medical and mental health care for sexual abuse victims and abusers

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-New Hanover Pre-Audit questionnaire
+Lenoir Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

 Medical Notes

 Coordinated Response Plan

 Medical and Mental Health Assessments

 Mental Health Services Information

-Screening tools (MAYSI, Suicide)
+Screening tools

 NCDPS - Website Rape Victims Assistance Program

 Individuals interviewed/ observations made.

 Interview with Medical Staff

 Interview with Resident

-Interview with Coastal Horizon
+Interview with Real Crisis

 Interview with PREA Coordinator

 Observation of the medical unit

 Summary Determination

-Indicator (a) The New Hanover Regional Juvenile Detention Center ensures that all residents are provided with the
+Indianter (a) The Lengis Vouth Development Conter ensures that all residents are provided with the appropriate level of